KoushikShetty/GoBootstrap/README.md

 # GoBootstrap

-A general golang REST application skeleton to bootstrap a project This provides a generic framework for golang repos going forward.
+A general golang REST application skeleton to bootstrap a project.
+This provides a generic framework for golang repos going forward.
-Proivides abstraction for
+Provides abstraction for
 - Config
 - logger
 - DB